Free no-obligation site survey · Nationwide coverage Contact Us

 Where corrosion starts on Chester’s commercial roofs

-The Roman walls and Tudor frontages are for the visitors.
-The buildings that keep Chester working are out on the business parks and industrial estates around the city and along the Deeside corridor, and a large share of them wear profiled coated-steel roofs.
-On that kind of roof, one detail almost always fails ahead of everything else: the cut edge, the strip of unprotected metal left behind wherever a sheet was trimmed to length and the factory finish ran out at the cut.
+Forget the Roman walls and Tudor frontages.
+The buildings that keep Chester ticking over are out on the business parks and industrial estates, along the Deeside corridor.
+A lot of them have profiled coated-steel roofs.
+On those, one detail always gives out first: the cut edge.
+That’s the strip of bare metal left exposed when a sheet is trimmed to length and the factory finish stops.

-Sitting close to the Dee estuary gives the local weather a marine character, drawing damp, faintly salty air inland.
-It settles across roof surfaces and goes to work on whatever bare steel it can reach, and the first steel it reaches is always that exposed edge.
+We’re close enough to the Dee estuary for the weather here to have a marine edge.
+That means damp, faintly salty air blowing inland.
+It settles on roof surfaces and starts working on any bare steel it can find.
+And that exposed cut edge is always the first place it gets to.

 From a stained eave to a failing slope

-Rust at the cut works its way underneath the surrounding finish, breaking the grip between coating and steel.
-The finish lifts, peels and exposes more metal to the air, which corrodes in turn, so the bare patch keeps growing.
-That self-feeding pattern is why a roof can look untroubled for years and then turn the corner sharply once the affected area passes a certain size.
+Rust at the cut edge doesn’t stay put.
+It creeps under the surrounding coating, breaking the bond between the finish and the steel.
+Then the coating lifts, peels, and exposes more metal to the air.
+That corrodes in turn, and the bare patch keeps growing.
+It’s a self-feeding problem, which is why a roof can look fine for years and then suddenly go downhill fast once the affected area gets to a certain size.

-The overlaps conceal the most serious damage.
-Water is pulled into the joint and held between the sheets, and where the air carries estuary salt that trapped moisture bites harder than it would inland.
-By the time rusty streaks reach the gutters, the laps have usually been quietly going for some while.
+The overlaps hide the worst damage.
+Water gets pulled into the joint and sits between the sheets.
+When that water carries estuary salt, it bites harder than it would inland.
+By the time you see rusty streaks running into the gutters, the laps have usually been on their way out for a good while.

 Cut Edge Corrosion Treatment Chester on a Chester building

 Why we survey first: no two roofs in Chester are the same.
-A real surveyor inspects the building, the surface and the access, then recommends only what it needs — no guesswork, and no generic price.
+One of our surveyors inspects the building, the surface and the access, then recommends only what it needs — no guesswork, and no generic price.

 Being straight when a coating would be wasted

-There are limits to what treatment can achieve, and we work within them.
-If the survey shows ends rusted right through, overlaps with no sound metal left to bond to, or corrosion reaching well past the edge into the body of the sheets, we will not put a coating over it, because it would fail and you would be paying twice.
-We set that out in writing, with photographs, so the evidence is yours to see.
+There are limits to what any treatment can do, and we stick to them.
+If our survey shows ends rusted right through, overlaps with no sound metal left to bond to, or corrosion that’s gone well past the edge into the main body of the sheets, we won’t coat it.
+It would fail, and you’d be paying twice.
+We’ll put that in writing, with photos, so you can see the evidence for yourself.

-More often the honest answer around Chester splits the difference: replace the handful of dead sheets, treat the rest.
-Sometimes it is wholesale replacement.
-Either way you get a candid assessment, both options priced in the open, and no pressure toward the larger job.
+Around Chester, the honest answer often splits the difference: replace a handful of dead sheets, treat the rest.
+Sometimes it’s a full replacement.
+Either way, you get a straight assessment, both options priced openly, and no pressure to take the bigger job.

 Cut edge corrosion treatment survey near Chester